use-ink/ink/examples/rand-extension/runtime/README.md

 # Chain-side Extension

-use this as an implement of trait `ChainExtension` in substrate and use it as the associated type ChainExtension of trait `pallet_contracts::Config`
+Use this as an implementation of the trait `ChainExtension` in Substrate and use it as the associated type `ChainExtension` of the trait `pallet_contracts::Config`.